The Bayeux War Cemetery and Memorial honours almost 6500 soldiers from the Second World War.

 The sites are located on Boulevard Fabian Ware on the outskirts of Bayeux.
-There is no parking at either site but parking is available at the Memorial Museum of the the Battle of Normandy a little further down the same road.
+There is no parking at either site.
+However, parking is available at the Memorial Museum of the the Battle of Normandy a little further down the same road.

 The Bayeux Memorial

 The Bayeux Memorial is built in white stone and faces the cemetery.
-The Latin epitaph along the frieze of the memorial references William the Conqueror and the invasion of England in 1066.
+The Latin epitaph along the frieze of the memorial references William the Conqueror and the 1066 invasion of England.
 The inscription reads: NOS A GULIELMO VICTI VICTORIS PATRIAM LIBERAVIMUS.
 This translates as: “We, once conquered by William, have now set free the Conqueror’s native land.”

-On this memorial are engraved the names of the 1,808 men of the Commonwealth who died in the Battle of Normandy and who have no known grave.
+On this memorial are engraved the names of the 1,808 men of the Commonwealth.
+They died in the Battle of Normandy and have no known grave.
 At either end of the memorial is an inscription to the fallen.
 One is in French while the other is in English.
 Beneath the inscription is a small metal safe containing a memorial register.
-All the names of the soldiers with no known grave are included in the memorial register as well as being inscribed on the walls of the pillars.
+All the names of the soldiers with no known grave are included in the memorial register.
+In addition they are inscribed on the pillars’ walls.
 The majority of these names are of British soldiers.

-France assigned the cemetery grounds to the United Kingdom in perpetuity in recognition of the sacrifices made by the British Empire in the defence and liberation of France during the war.
+France assigned the cemetery grounds to the United Kingdom in perpetuity.
+This act was in recognition of the sacrifices made by the British Empire in the defence and liberation of France during the war.
 Of the 4648 graves, 3935 are from the United Kingdom.
 In addition, there are 466 graves of German soldiers, 181 Canadian, 25 Polish, 17 Australian, 8 New Zealand, 7 Russian, 2 from both the Czech Republic and Italy and 1 South African.

 Locating A Grave